-Professional Writing for Justice Services Sociology 501 Virtual Classroom Thursdays 6-7:50 pm Instructor Information Dr. Mikaila Mariel Lemonik Arthur marthur@ric.edu (preferred) Virtual Drop-In Hours: I am usually available for drop-ins Tuesdays 11 AM-12 PM and Thursdays 4:30 PM-5:30 PM at http://ri-college.zoom.us/my/mmlarthur, though you will have to wait if I am meeting with someone else, and I can stay after our Thursday live class sessions end if you need to speak to me individually.
-I'm also available for scheduled meetings via Zoom at other times.
+Professional Writing for Justice Services Sociology 501 Virtual Classroom Thursdays 6-7:50 pm Instructor Information Dr. Mikaila Mariel Lemonik Arthur marthur@ric.edu (preferred) Meeting with Me: I will often be available right after class & am available at many other times throughout the week.
+You can schedule a meeting with me at https://calendly.com/mmlarthur - advising meetings are 15 minute blocks for quick questions, class office hours meetings are 30 minute blocks for more sustained discussion.
 Phone: 401.456.8681 (be sure to leave a callback number & note when is a good time to reach you) This course is a virtual classroom course.
 You will need to have reliable Internet access on a computer or tablet.
 You will also need to check your email regularly and be available during scheduled meeting times.
 Live Zoom meetings are scheduled on Thursdays; don't plan to join class while driving or in other circumstances where you will not be able to fully engage.
+If conditions allow & the group agrees, we may choose to meet in person at points during the semester.
 Course Description This course services as the gateway course for the Master's program in Justice Studies.
 By the end of this course, students will have gained proficiency in a variety of genres of writing valuable in both professional and academic settings within the broad field of justice studies and will be better prepared for subsequent graduate coursework, including the development of a master's thesis or project.
 Materials ASA.
 2019.
 American Sociological Association Style Guide, 6th Edition.
 ISBN 9780912764559.
-Available in paper or Kindle versions.
-Reserves not available.
-List price \$35.00 Booth et al. 2016.
-The Craft of Research, 4th Edition.
-ISBN 9780226239736.
-Available in paper and etext formats and electronically from Adams Library.
+Available in paper or Kindle versions and in Adams Library Reference.
+List price \$35.00 Calarco.
+2020.
+A Field Guide to Grad School.
+ISBN 9780691201092 Available in paper and e-text formats and electronically from Adams Library.
 List price \$18.00.
 Optional: Elbow.
 1998.
 Writing Without Teachers, 2nd Edition.
 ISBN 9780195120165.
 Ebook available at Adams Library, so you can download the chapters we will read.
 Additional reading materials will be made available via Blackboard.